 Minnesota DOT Physical Exam For CDL

-* An applicant can have diabetes which is controlled through diet or medication.
-Diabetes which is controlled though insulin injections is not premitted
+- An applicant can have diabetes which is controlled through diet or medication.
+Diabetes which is controlled through insulin injections is not allowed.

 - Your blood sugar level must be at most 200.